Museums in Central New York

 A few blocks north of the OHA is the Erie Canal Museum located in the 1850 Syracuse Weighlock Building, the only remaining canal boat weigh station in America.
 The Salt Museum, on the shore of Onondaga Lake, shows how Syracuse supplied salt for a young nation and provided work for waves of immigrants.
 Central New York was a center for abolition, and the Harriet Tubman Home, a national park in Auburn, tells the story.
 CNY also was a center for women rights, stories told in the Matilda Joslyn Gage House in Fayetteville.
 Fort Stanwix National Monument in Rome preserves the fort that played a critical role in the Revolutionary War, preventing the British and allies from splitting the colonies.
 These and so many other museums host special events that make it fun to explore CNY history.

 Central New York's museums do more than preserve local history.
+At Everson Museum of Art browse 11,000 works of art including sculpture, drawings, paintings, video, graphic arts and one of the largest collections of international ceramics in the country.
 Long before STEM education became fashionable, Central New Yorkers created places to show the value and fun of science, engineering, and technology.
 The MOST - the Museum of Science & Technology - is a hands-on experience for people of all ages in downtown Syracuse's Armory Square neighborhood.
 It includes the only domed IMAX theater in the state.
 The ScienCenter in Ithaca is another hands-on destination that helps inspire science excitement.
 The Museum of the Earth is a natural history museum located in Ithaca and operated by the the Paleontological Research Institution.
 Just 90 minutes away in Rochester is The National Museum of Play, one of America's leading centers serving families.

 When you're ready to be inspired, think of the heroes enshrined at the National Abolition Hall of Fame and Museum in the village of Peterboro.
 The museum in rural Madison County is modest but not its stories of courage and fortitude in fighting evil.
 Less than an hour away in Seneca Falls, the National Women's Hall of Fame tells more stories of courage.
 When you move to Central New York, it's not hard to find stories that inspire greatness.